All Episodes

 I was defending that in federal court.

-So I went there, I was behind the scenes and saw saw how capital punishment was executed, and and and I will tell you, look, being in a Texas prison is is no walk in a park, to put it mildly.
+And I will tell you, look, being in a Texas prison is no walk in a park, to put it mildly, but it pales in comparison to what I observed there.

-It i i it is hell on earth.
+It is hell on earth.

 It is you are locked up every minute of the day.

-Now you're not subjected assuming the reports from the head of the prison is accurate, you're not subjected to violence and threats.
+Now, you're not subjected, assuming the reports from the head of the prison is accurate, you're not subjected to violence and threats.

-And by the way, one of the things they do, so so previously prisons had separated each gang.
+And by the way, one of the things they do, so previously prisons had separated each gang.

 In this instance, they don't do that.